“Leadership is taking responsibility for what matters most.” — Julian Weissglass

 The truth is—this past year has broken many of us open.
 Whether acknowledged or not, many leaders and teams are carrying layers of micro and macro grief: grieving what once was, what will no longer be, and who we are becoming in the process.
 Change always changes us.

-In these intense times, this kind of leadership isn’t just nice to have—it’s necessary.
+During times like these, it seems to me that this kind of leadership isn’t just nice to have—it’s necessary.